darssites/dars/README.md

 # dars [![Build Status](https://travis-ci.org/darssites/dars.svg?branch=master)](https://travis-ci.org/darssites/dars)
 The webpage making thing written in Python.
 Meant to give a different approach to web development; for those who are good with scripting languages and want to do web dev.

+## Setup

+To install all the dependencies, run

+	make install

+If you don't have [make](https://www.gnu.org/software/make/), either get it, or run

+    pip install -r requirements

 ## How to

 You'll be putting all your code in the `user.py` file.